 Wikipedia is another common arbiter of conjecture in the digital world.
 The privacy definition on Wikipedia is produced collectively and thus potentially representing a collective set of opinions of a broad range of Internet users or, at least, Wikipedians.
 Wikipedia furnishes a somewhat different definition, shifting from a passive “state of being unobserved” to a more active and internalized “ability”: “Privacy is the ability of an individual or group to seclude themselves, or information about themselves, and thereby express themselves selectively.
 The boundaries and content of what is considered private differ among cultures and individuals, but share common themes.
 When something is private to a person, it usually means that something is inherently special or sensitive to them.”
 Wikipedia’s definition is much more agentive, sketching the practices necessary to achieve a desired state through “seclusion” and “selective expression”.
 Privacy here is not a state but the ability to control access to some thing that might be “private” and that “inherently” has particular definable characteristics of “special” or “sensitive”.

+So what?
 The differences here are crucial and they have to do with where responsibility lies.

 If privacy is ability then the responsibility for exercising that ability lies with the individual wishing to do so.
 Having ability is an individual characteristic and only through active exercise of such ability can it be recognized and respected.
 If privacy is a state then it ought to be recognized and respected as relational, socially orchestrated set of expectations.